Which currency has been the world's strongest in 2023?

 The relative value of currencies tend to rise and fall over time.
 So, to keep you abreast of all the changes, we’ve compiled a list of the world’s ten strongest currencies.

-As the US dollar is the world’s most commonly held reserve currency, we’ll define strength in this article in relative terms to the US dollar.
+As the US dollar is still (for the time being, at least) the world’s most commonly held reserve currency, we’ll define strength in this article in relative terms to the US dollar.
 In other words, the world’s strongest currency is the one which performs best against the US dollar.

 So, who tops the league table this year?